-Justice department sues Texas over floating barrier
+Justice department sues Texas over floating barrier in Rio Grande river

 The barrier, made partly of orange buoys attached by webbings, was announced by state's Republican governor Greg Abbott in early June.

-Federal authorities believe Texas "flouted federal law" by installing it in the Rio Grande near Eagle Pass.
+Federal authorities say the barriers in the river flout federal law and present "humanitarian concerns".

-Ahead of the suit, Mr Abbott vowed to "see" the government in court.
+Ahead of the lawsuit, Mr Abbott vowed to "see" the government in court.

+First announced in June, the barriers cover about 305 metres (1,000ft) of the Rio Grande.
+The buoys are connected with webbing and anchored to the bottom of the river.

 State officials have argued it will help secure the border.
+Immigrant advocates have said it may be ineffective and potentially dangerous to migrants.

 The barriers are already the subject of another lawsuit from a local kayak company.